bayou-brogrammer/bevy_shader_playground/docs/src/bevy_gol_example/part_4.md

 `MouseScrollUnit::Pixel`, but I have only seen `Line` units so far, but better safe than sorry!

 To better see that our camera works well, you can replace the `ClearColor(Color::BLACK)` with `ClearColor(Color::WHITE)`.
-You should now be able to pan aroundthe simulation and also zoom!
+You should now be able to pan around the simulation and also zoom!

 ![camera](images/gol_camera.gif)